willcgg/Chess_Engine_Project/Write Up/Project_Writeup.md

 ### Program Flow

-Now that I have worked out the language, structure, board representation, and the different use cases, I need to work out the flow of the different solutions.
+Now that I have worked out the language, structure, and board representation, I need to work out the flow of the different solutions.

 #### Engine

 Firstly, thinking about the engine flow of things is the most difficult because it is more likely not a continuously running solution.
-However, if it were, it would look something like seen in Appendix A: Figure 27.
-The main functionality of the engine needs to be:
+However, if it were, it would look something like seen in Appendix A: Figure 28.
+The main functionality of the engine needs to have is the following:

 1. Take custom state input (E.g. FEN or PGN)
 2. Search for all possible moves given a position